Create Certificate for SharePoint List App-Only Authentication

 Create an empty folder on your computer.

-Copy the PowerShell script from the Granting access via Azure AD App-Only page and paste it into the TXT file.
+Copy the PowerShell script from the Granting access via Azure AD App-Only page and paste it into the text file.

 Run Windows PowerShell in the folder.

-Go to the directory which contains the PS1 file.
+Go to the directory which contains the text file.
 Otherwise, the next step will fail.

 Copy the command:

-.\Create-SelfSignedCertificate.ps1 -CommonName "myCertificate" -StartDate -StartDate 2022-09-25 -EndDate 2023-10-25The CommonName value in parenthesis is the name of the certificate which we’re creating.
+.\Create-SelfSignedCertificate.ps1 -CommonName "myCertificate" -StartDate 2022-09-25 -EndDate 2023-10-25The CommonName value in quotes is the name of the certificate which we’re creating.
 Enter a unique name for this value.
 Change the StartDate to the current date and the EndDate to a date of your choice.